Half of overweight and obese adults report that they are trying to lose weight

 According to Dr. Caroline Apovian, president of the Obesity Society, frequently prescribed medications that may cause weight gain include Benadryl, Ambien, benzodiazepines, older antidepressant and antipsychotic medications, Paxil, beta-blockers (for high blood pressure), several diabetes medications including insulin, sulfonylureas and thialidazones, and some contraceptive methods, especially Depo-Provera.

-If you are taking any of these medications, talk to your doctor to see whether there is a suitable alternative.
+The fix: If you are taking any of these medications, talk to your doctor to see whether there is a suitable alternative.
 (Do not stop any prescribed medication without speaking to your doctor first.)
-There is a full list of medications that may cause weight gain available online
+There is a full list of medications that may cause weight gain available online.

 You eat too much of a good thing